mariosotil/SwaggerUIAsPlayFrameworkApp/README.md

-# Play 2.4 Template Application
+# Swagger UI As Play Framework App

+This project will help you to use [Swagger UI](https://github.com/swagger-api/swagger-ui) as a Play Framework Application.